Literally. But hopefully not figuratively.

 That cost includes security, travel, and the hefty cost renting of 11 villas at the North Island Lodge on the island of Mahé (ostensibly renting out the entire property for much-needed privacy purposes).

 "The people of Seychelles are truly honored that Prince William and his wife chose to return to the Seychelles for this special holiday and we are proud to have been able to offer them a peaceful and private getaway," the island's foreign minister, Jean-Paul Adam said in a statement.
 "They left happy and clearly content with their stay."

 The couple first traveled to the luxurious and secluded island back in 2007.

 Though the couple left the island on Friday, it's unclear when Wills will return to his duties at RAF Valley in Anglesey, though it will likely be today if not sometime early this week.

-As for what's next on the royal newlyweds' jetsetting itinerary: Queen Elizabeth's 85th birthday celebrations will take place on June 11 (her actual birthday was in April, though it conflicted with Maundy Thursday, a traditional religious event, so she delayed the festivities); Prince Philip's 90th birthday celebrations will take place on June 12 (also not his actual birthday), from June 30-July 8 they'll travel to their Canadian commonwealth and from then until July 10 they'll be making their much-anticipated visit to the California.
+As for what's next on the royal newlyweds' jetsetting itinerary: Queen Elizabeth II's 85th birthday celebrations will take place on June 11 (her actual birthday was in April, though it conflicted with Maundy Thursday, a traditional religious event, so she delayed the festivities); Prince Philip's 90th birthday celebrations will take place on June 12 (also not his actual birthday), from June 30-July 8 they'll travel to their Canadian commonwealth and from then until July 10 they'll be making their much-anticipated visit to the California.

 Better start rolling out the red carpets now.